Frequently Asked Questions

 - Spinal Cord Injury Information Network (http://www.spinalcord.uab.edu/) has information on numerous topics relating to living with spinal cord injury.

-- Christopher and Dana Reeve Paralysis Resource Center (http://www.paralysis.org/) has information and resources about all aspects of SCI, including a section for the “Recently Paralyzed.”
+- Christopher and Dana Reeve Paralysis Resource Center (http://www.paralysis.org/) has information and resources about all aspects of SCI.

 - CareCure Community, SCI Project, W.M.
 Keck Center for Collaborative Neuroscience, Rutgers University (http://sci.rutgers.edu/).
-This site is managed by the renowned SCI physician, Dr. Wise Young, and has professionally-monitored forums on numerous topics related to living with SCI.
+This site offers professional-monitored discussion forums on numerous topics related to living with SCI.

 - Visit our SCI Resources on the Internet.